Rudd-O/ansible-samples/roles/zfsupdates/README.md

 * Setting up DNF to keep old kernel-devel packages installed.
-* Wiping old DKMS-built modules and refreshing them with the new SPL and ZFS modules shipped with the ZFS updates.
+* Wiping old DKMS-built modules and refreshing them with the new ZFS modules shipped with the ZFS updates.
 * Regenerating the initial RAM disks so they will contain ZFS and your system will boot reliably from a ZFS root.